 Practice Areas

-Fredrick focuses on high-stakes commercial disputes and investigations involving alleged financial misconduct, pricing and market behaviour, and other matters where civil litigation intersects with regulatory or criminal exposure.
+Fredrick focuses on high-stakes commercial disputes and investigations involving alleged financial misconduct, market behaviour, and other matters where civil litigation intersects with regulatory or criminal exposure.
 He is frequently retained to defend executives, companies, and public-facing organizations in matters that are legally complex, fact-intensive, and reputationally sensitive.

-He appears regularly before the Ontario courts, the Federal Court of Appeal, and the Supreme Court of Canada, and is known for trial and appellate advocacy, strategic use of expert evidence, and crisis-driven litigation where urgent relief or reputational protection is required.
 Before joining Stockwoods, Fredrick clerked for the Honourable Justice Ian Binnie at the Supreme Court of Canada and was selected as a Fox Scholar, training with leading commercial barristers’ chambers in London, England.

 Representative Work

 Counsel to the Government of Canada in the Public Inquiry into Foreign Interference.
+Assisted the Prime Minister of Canada and senior staff in the Prime Minister’s Office.

 Additional Info